BrianAdams/docs/markdown/reference/rest-api.md

 ## Temporary Storage

 Sauce Labs provides temporary storage inside our network for mobile apps, Selenium jars, prerun executables, and other assets required by your tests.
 Storing assets in our network can eliminate network latency problems when sending big files to Sauce.
-Here's how you use our storage:
+Here's how you can use our storage:

 ### Upload File